mathuranubhav/RRS-RestApp/README.md

 This project was created using Angular JS, HTML, CSS, Bootstrap, Javascript.

+Instructions to run the Project:

+1) Run the given Database Script SQLDump.sql to install the dummy data onto the database.
+(MySQL Workbench)
+2) Install Eclipse IDE
+3) Load the project in eclipse.
+4) Run the index.html file

+Database Creation:
+Run the file SQLDump.sql

+Default Username: admin@admin.com
+Default Password: password

 Features:

 This project was created to be a customizable Restaurant Reservation System.